ruirangerfan/stereo_pothole_datasets/README.md

 These datasets were created by [Rui (Ranger) Fan](https://www.ruirangerfan.com/) on 16/08/2019

 ## 1. Publication
-These datasets were published along with our IEEE Transactions on Image Processing (T-IP) [paper](https://www.ruirangerfan.com/pdf/tip2019_fan.pdf):
+These datasets were published along with our IEEE Transactions on Image Processing (T-IP) paper ["Pothole Detection Based on Disparity Transformation and Road Surface Modeling"](https://www.ruirangerfan.com/pdf/tip2019_fan.pdf):

 ## 2. Dataset details
 Each dataset includes: